-Sensor Name Description See Stroke home Determines the position of the stroke during the homing process and that the saw is in a retracted position.
-Figure 7-72 Angle home Determines the position of the angle during the homing process.
-Figure 7-72 LASM Lockout Prevents saw blade from moving when LASM is within sensor's vision.
+Sensor Name Description See Angle home Determines the position of the angle during the homing process.
+Figure 7-75 LASM Lockout Prevents saw blade from moving when LASM is within sensor's vision.
 Located on the stationary portion of the LASM assembly at the centerline of the saw blade.
 When LASM block is within the sensor's vision, the saw blade will not move because of a collision risk, unless overridden by software.
-Figure 7-73 LASM Home Determines the position of the LASM during the homing process.
-Figure 7-73 Crooked Lumber Sensor (CLS) Uses ultrasonic wavelengths to determine the location of the bottom of the board.
-Figure 7-73 Bevel home Determines the position of the bevel during the homing process and that the bevel is close to square.
-Figure 7-73 Outfeed Clamped Indicates when the outfeed clamp is clamped meaning there is no board present.
-Figure 7-73 Outfeed Unclamped Indicates the outfeed clamp is open.
-Figure 7-73 LASM Clamped Indicates that the LASM clamp is clamped, meaning there is no board present.
-Figure 7-74 LASM Unclamped Indicates when the LASM clamp is open.
-Figure 7-74 Auto Deck Lumber Sensor (Optional Component) Indicates there is a board present just behind the load arms by sensing the leading edge of the board.
+Figure 7-76 LASM Home Determines the position of the LASM during the homing process.
+Figure 7-76 Crooked Lumber Sensor (CLS) Uses ultrasonic wavelengths to determine the location of the bottom of the board.
+Figure 7-76 Bevel home Determines the position of the bevel during the homing process and that the bevel is close to square.
+Figure 7-76 Outfeed Clamped Indicates when the outfeed clamp is clamped meaning there is no board present.
+Figure 7-76 Outfeed Unclamped Indicates the outfeed clamp is open.
+Figure 7-76 LASM Clamped Indicates that the LASM clamp is clamped, meaning there is no board present.
+Figure 7-77 LASM Unclamped Indicates when the LASM clamp is open.
+Figure 7-77 Auto Deck Lumber Sensor (Optional Component) Indicates there is a board present just behind the load arms by sensing the leading edge of the board.
 When the Auto Deck Lumber Sensor indicates a board is present, the system knows to index the board when the load arms clear of wood and are in the down position.
-Figure 7-75 Auto Deck Pusher Extend/Retract (Optional Component) Indicates the state of the lumber pusher on the Auto Deck (2 sensors).
-Retracted=Home, Extended=Pushed Figure 7-75 Air Pressure Indicates if the system air pressure has dropped below the minimum requirement.
-Adjusting the Main Pressure Sensor on page 151
+Figure 7-78 Auto Deck Pusher Extend/Retract (Optional Component) Indicates the state of the lumber pusher on the Auto Deck (2 sensors).
+Retracted=Home, Extended=Pushed Figure 7-78 Air Pressure Indicates if the system air pressure has dropped below the minimum requirement.
+Adjusting the Main Pressure Sensor on page 155

-Figure 7-71: Infeed Rail Sensors
+Figure 7-74: Infeed Rail Sensors

-Figure 7-72: Stroke/Elevation Chamber and Infeed Clamp Sensors
+Figure 7-75: Stroke/Elevation Chamber and Infeed Clamp Sensors

-Figure 7-73: Saw Chamber and Outfeed Sensors
+Figure 7-76: Saw Chamber and Outfeed Sensors

-Figure 7-74: LASM Clamp Sensors
+Figure 7-77: LASM Clamp Sensors

-Figure 7-75: Auto Deck Sensors (Optional)
+Figure 7-78: Auto Deck Sensors (Optional)